MoAlyousef/FLMH/README.md

 # FLMH
 FLTK Modern Helper

-Just a tiny single-header library which provides a modern C++ interface for FLTK widgets where you can use lambdas for callbacks instead of function pointers.
+Just a tiny single-header library which provides a modern C++ interface for FLTK widgets where you can use lambdas for callbacks instead of function pointers, and it allows you handle custom events and perform custom drawing without needing to derive/inherit the base class.

+## Examples

 ```c++
 #include <FL/Fl.H>